vtsai881/vtsai881.github.io/content/publication/navarrete-individual-2024/index.md

 - article-journal
 publication: '*Biological Psychiatry*'
 doi: ""
-abstract: 'Background A key challenge in developing treatments for neuropsychiatric illness is the disconnect between preclinical models and the complexity of human social behavior.
+abstract: Background A key challenge in developing treatments for neuropsychiatric illness is the disconnect between preclinical models and the complexity of human social behavior.
 We integrate voluntary social self-administration into a rodent model of social stress as a platform for the identification of fundamental brain and behavior mechanisms underlying stress-induced individual differences in social motivation.
-Methods Here, we introduced an operant social stress procedure in male and female mice composed of 3 phases: 1) social self-administration training, 2) social stress exposure concurrent with reinforced self-administration testing, and
+Methods Here, we introduced an operant social stress procedure in male and female mice composed of 3 phases 1) social self-administration training, 2) social stress exposure concurrent with reinforced self-administration testing, and
   3) poststress operant testing under nonreinforced and reinforced conditions.
 We used social-defeat and witness-defeat stress in male and female mice.
 Results Social